Skip to main content

 Faith is also the champion educator of the family as she oversees the homeschooling of the Dowdy kids.
 In the few moments of free time she’s able to squeeze out she likes to read, go for walks, and take in all things theater!

-MercyWorks Program Coordinator
+Program Coordinator (in training)

 Talitha Koum Program Coordinator